ryandrewjohnson/react-localize-redux/README.md

 #### translate( id )

-This function is used to retrieve the localized string for your component for the provided `id` param.
-This `id` should match the name of the property from the json localization file.
+The translate will be used to insert translated copy in your component.
+The `id` param will need to match the property of the string you wish to retrieve from your json translaion data.

-For example if this was your json file:
+For example if the below json file was added using either [setGlobalTranslations](#setglobaltranslationsjson) or [setLocalTranslations](#setlocaltranslationsid-json).

 ```json
 {